[3.16] Lancing Steel Raider | SoftCore | From leveling to end-game guide | Sword go BRRRRR

 -Now you'll get a new sword!
 You'll drop the Beltimber Blade and pick up a Paradoxica with at least 189 physical DPS and 1.4 attacks per second.
 DO NOT get a Paradoxica with chance to trigger Blood Rage on kill, it will overwrite your own Blood Rage resulting in a net dps loss;

--Now you'll have to decide, life gained on hit or pure dps?
+-Now decide, life gained on hit or pure dps?
 If you're in for the life gained on hit, go after hunter rings with the life gained on hit mod that have nice res, good life and, if possible, an open prefix to craft mana reduction for non-channeling skills.
 The pure dps route will stick to normal rings with phys damage to attacks, life and res, but will pick up one warlord ring with Vulnerability curse on hit;

 From mid to high budget: